simoncowen88/dogeconf-19/talk/90-expr.md

 ## Summary

-Declarative algebras allow you to centralise optimisations.
+Declarative algebras are great!

+Inpectability allows for optimisations.

+???

+centralised optimisations

+new ones benefit all